 To make the Weasley twins’ Ton Tongue Toffee that promises to make your tongue grow in size and weight, just put pieces of English toffee in an apothecary jar and make a label like you did for the previous sweets.
 Note that the name should read “Ton Tongue Toffee” on the label. (it’s definitely a tongue twister).

-Harry Potter Cauldron Cakes – Make delicous chocolate brownie cauldron cakes
+Harry Potter Cauldron Cakes – Make delicious chocolate brownie cauldron cakes

 Chocolate cauldrons are delicious and worth the effort.
 All you do is make your favorite brownie recipe or mix and pour into a mini muffin tin.
 Be careful not to put too much brownie batter in the wells.